What Are the Major Types of Mesothelioma Cancer Cells?

 - Thoracoscopy: The most common type of mesothelioma occurs in the lining of the lungs, called the pleura.
 A thoracoscopy involves using a camera to investigate the lungs and suction a small sample of fluid, which will be investigated for cancer cells.

-- Mediastinoscopy: Another procedure involves using general anesthesia to insert an instrument around the windpipe to examine lymph nodes around the windpipe.
+- Mediastinoscopy: Another procedure involves using general anesthesia to insert a scope around the windpipe to examine lymph nodes there.
 From there, doctors can take a biopsy from any tumors near the lymph nodes.

 - Fine-Needle Aspiration: Similar to the mediastinoscopy, fine-needle aspiration involves inserting a small needle between the ribs during a CT scan session.